kennethormandy/figment/README.md

 ```
 .figure--cropped  - A figure that can be acceptably cropped at certain screen sizes.
 .figure--device   - A figure framed with a mobile device.
 (Undecided how to specfiy a device.)
-.figure--square   - Will crop anything to a square.
 ```

 Potential: